sisques-labs/project-starter/apps/api/src/generic/users/README.md

 # Users Module

-A comprehensive module for managing users in a multi-tenant SaaS application.
+A comprehensive module for managing users in the application.
 This module handles user lifecycle, authentication, roles, and status management.
 It follows Clean Architecture principles, implements CQRS pattern, and uses Domain-Driven Design.

 ## Table of Contents